bhattmrunal/TypeScriptRN/README.md

 # TypeScriptRN
-This project is an barebone implementation of a React Native project using Typescript code.
+This project is a barebone implementation of a React Native project using Typescript code.

 ## How to run this project
 * Download or clone the project from github